max260129/01Edu-Full-Unlocked/README.md

 # 01Edu Full Unlocked

-This is the intra of 01Edu but with no limits.
+This is the intra of 01Edu but with no limits of progression.

 ## Usage